-Many of us will be facing the return to school of our little darlings with a mix of relief and sadness.
+Many of us will be facing the prospect of our little darlings going back to school with a mix of relief and sadness.

 Sighs of relief all round.
 There are even some marriages which are still intact.